Our school is learning from home. Parents and carers must keep students at home.

 Student Absentee Line: 8968 7602

-The English Faculty at Mosman High School aims to promote through the study of texts an awareness of the individual’s own and other people’s perspectives, cultures and worlds.
-We aim to develop a love of reading and of literature as well as encouraging our students’ creativity and individuality.
+English aims to promote an awareness of the individual’s own and other people’s perspectives, cultures and worlds through the study of texts.
+We aim to develop a love of reading, writing and of the value of literature as well as encouraging our students’ creativity and individuality.

-The reading of literature is designed to present students with a variety of viewpoints which may at times create conflict with a student’s own beliefs.
+Reading and analysing literature can often present students with a variety of viewpoints which may at times challenge or reinforce their own values.

 Our aim is to develop students’ written skills, general knowledge and understanding about the textuality of their world so that they can use language and communicate appropriately, effectively and accurately for a range of purposes and audiences, in a range of contexts.
-They learn to think in ways that are imaginative, interpretive and critical.
-They express themselves and their relationships with others and the world, and reflect on their learning in English.
+Our programs encourage students to learn to think in ways that are imaginative, interpretive and critical.
+We support students to express themselves and their relationships with others and the world, and reflect on their learning in English.

 They develop knowledge and understanding of the ways that the linguistic, structural, contextual and thematic interrelationships among texts shape meaning.
 They develop and apply a knowledge and understanding of the role and function of literary conventions and devices.

 Students analyse the relationships between texts and technologies and evaluate the ways in which the medium itself influences the shape and nature of meaning.
-Their skills in composition are further developed.
+Their skills in imaginative and reflective writing are further developed.

-Students are given the opportunity to participate in a variety of local, state and national writing competitions.
+Mosman High students are offered opportunities throughout the year to participate in a variety of local, state and national writing competitions.
 In the past our students have had tremendous success at all levels of competition with many of our students establishing careers in journalism.
-Teaching staff are always willing to assist students with the drafting and proofing of their work and we encourage all students of all abilities and ages to participate!
+English teachers are always willing to assist students with the drafting and proofing of their work and we encourage all students of all abilities and ages to participate!